perscamden/asylum_diary/README_2.md

 <pre>Sensed danger in Hong Kong
 Tried to volunteer for Ukraine but got no response.
 Considering everything happened afterwards and back then, the email address could also be fake.
+Or anyhow, the email reached the persecutors.
 Sought asylum in Lithuainia.
 Went so far as to tell them about all the money I had, whether accessible or not, and how I planned to spend my money, which wasn't much, to establish my life in Lithuania.
 Got treated as horse shit, harassed, insulted, damaged for more than one year.